Skip to main content

 The pattern is clear: routine medical claims get approved reliably but take 2-4 weeks to process.
 Larger and more complex claims take longer and face more documentation scrutiny.
 For industry-wide data on what types of claims travelers file most often and how frequently they get approved, see our travel insurance claims statistics research.

 Our claims score: 3.9/5.
 The process works, and legitimate claims get paid.
-But the 2-4 week turnaround is slower than competitors like Genki (typically 1-2 weeks), and the $250 deductible makes small claims barely worth filing.
+But the 2-4 week turnaround is slower than competitors like Genki (typically 1-2 weeks).
+The zero-deductible policy means even small claims are now worth submitting.

 How to Sign Up for SafetyWing